 The decision between parametric and direct editing modes is not always easy.
 Fortunately, parametric designs can always be converted to a direct editing mode.
 However, direct edit design files cannot be converted to a parametric design (without having an empty timeline).

 Direct modeling is often compared to working with modeling clay.
-But don’t be fooled, the feature sets in Fusion 360 still function the same – it will simply (keyboard shortcut CMD/CTRL+S) Saves the file that is currently open.
+But don’t be fooled, the feature sets in Autodesk Fusion still function the same – it will simply (keyboard shortcut CMD/CTRL+S) Saves the file that is currently open.
 More you time worrying about features, constraints, and original design intent.
 Simply push and pull the model’s geometry until you arrive at the desired shape.

 Cons of Direct Modeling

 The biggest downside to direct modeling is that features cannot be quickly modified or updated in a parametric manner.
-To be clear, you can still edit or modify previously made 3D bodies, faces, etc. You will not be able to have sequential features automatically update from a single change.
+To be clear, you can still edit or modify previously made 3D bodies, faces, etc. You will not be able to have sequential features automatically updated from a single change.

 Projects to Try